 Litter bins can be used to dispose of wrapped dog waste.
 An overflowing bin may be reported to WDDC on 01305 251010

-Fly tipped litter in MANCO3 courtyards is on private land and the council will charge for its removal.
-Waste in Courtyards should be reported to MANCO3, on the streets to the Duchy.
-Bins serviced regularly by DWP should be stored either in bin-stores or during the week within property boundaries and not in the courtyards, as per Stipulation 17.
+Fly tipped litter in Management Company courtyards is on private land and the council will charge for its removal.
+Waste in Courtyards should be reported to the MANCO, on the streets to the Duchy.
+Bins serviced regularly by the dorset Waste Partnership (DWP) should be stored either in bin-stores or during the week within property boundaries and not in the courtyards, as per Stipulation 17.
 Courtyards are not “back-yards”

 Cars in Courtyards

 Courtyards contain marked parking spaces and access to carports and garages.
 There is little free space in any courtyard.
 There are a very small number of spaces in some courtyards where parking a car does not cause any obstruction or hindrance to pedestrian or vehicle traffic.
 Residents are expected to park in their own designated space or garage.
 Roadside parking is intended (and stipulated) for occasional visitors, guests, services and not routinely for residential parking.

 All garages and parking spaces need to have adequate space to manoeuvre at all times (a minimum of 7 metres in front and sideways) – so any car parked in such a way as to limit this space will be causing an obstruction.
 As a rule of thumb, parking outside your own garage door(s) will be treated as obstructive by the Management Company but tolerated unless any complaint is made with respect to garage access by neighbours, or by service vehicle companies.
 The Management Company will take action in cases of persistent obstruction by parked cars in their private courtyards.

 Emergency and works vehicles must be able to enter courtyards without hindrance always so parking in common unmarked areas might constitute a safety obstruction.